weso/acota-utils/README.md

 ## How to use it? ##
 Just include acota-utils in the classpath, and acota will reconfigure itself, loading all the required files from acota-utils.

+**Important**
+Acota-utils makes use of  the default temporary directory.

 ## License